TGOlson/surfline/README.md

 ### usage

-This library exposes two Surfline API calls: `fetchTaxonomy` (used to fetch location entities) and `fetchForecast`.
+This library exposes three Surfline API calls:
+1. `fetchTaxonomy` -- used to fetch location entities
+2. `fetchForecast` -- used to fetch forecasts for spots
+3. `fetchSpotInfo` -- used to fetch surf spot information

 ```ts
 import {fetchTaxonomy} from 'surfline';